An Evans function for the linearised 2D Euler equations using Hill's determinant: Back to Euler's equations

 In \cite[Theorem 3]{LLS04} it was proved that the number of non-imaginary isolated eigenvalues does not exceed twice the number of integer lattice points inside the unstable disk, not counting any lattice points on the line through $\bp$ (in particular not counting the origin).
 Numerical experiments in \cite{Li00} and also in \cite{DMW16} indicate that this upper bound is sharp.

 For example for $\bp = (4,5)$ there are 128 lattice points in the open unstable disk of radius $\sqrt{ 41}$, not counting the origin.
 In this case let $k = 1, \dots, 40$, and 11 times $(\q(k), d(k))$ lies in region I, 26 times in region II, once (for $k=9$) on the inner boundary between region I and II, once (for $k=39$) on the boundary of the unstable disk, and once (for $k=40$) in region 0 (outside the unstable disk).
 On the inner boundary a pair is born at the origin, but at that moment it is not yet an unstable eigenvalue.
 Thus there are $(11+1) \cdot 2 + 26 \cdot 4 = 128$ distinct eigenvalues with non-zero real part.
 The lattice points for $k = 39$ and $k=40$ on and outside the unstable disk produce an Evans function factor that does not have any eigenvalues with non-zero imaginary part, in fact it is non-zero everywhere in $\C \setminus i [-1, 1]$.
 The 40 wave numbers are only half of the wave numbers that may have $(\q, d)$ inside the unstable disk, the other half are obtained for negative $k$.
 They sit in the opposite half of the circle, relative to the line through the lattice point $\bp$.
 See \cite{DMW16} for a few more examples of this type.
 Counting the number of lattice points inside a circle around the origin is a hard problem.
 But we don't have to actually count this number, we just have to show that the Evans function $E_{\bp}(\lambda)$ has this number of zeroes.
 More precisely we have to establish that for each factor with 2 or 4 roots according to \cref{thm:evanscount} there are 2 or 4 lattice points inside the unstable disk.
-Combining all of the results about the Evans function we can now prove our main theorem. \begin{theorem} The number of eigenvalues $\lambda$ with non-zero real part for the 2-dimensional Euler equations on the torus linearised about the steady state with vorticity $\cos( p_1 x + p_2 y)$ { for integers $p_1, p_2$ with $\gcd(p_1, p_2) = 1$} is equal to twice the number of non-zero integer lattice points inside the unstable disk of radius $\sqrt{ p_1^2 + p_2^2 }$. \end{theorem}
+Combining all of the results about the Evans function we can now prove our main theorem. \begin{theorem} The number of eigenvalues $\lambda$ with non-zero real part for the 2-dimensional Euler equations on the torus linearised about the steady state with stream function $\cos( p_1 x + p_2 y)$ { for integers $p_1, p_2$ with $\gcd(p_1, p_2) = 1$} is equal to twice the number of non-zero integer lattice points inside the disk of radius $\sqrt{ p_1^2 + p_2^2 }$. \end{theorem} \begin{proof} By construction lattice points $(\q(k), d(k))$ in the product that defines $E_{\bp}$ are inside the fundamental domain $\q \in (-1/2, 1/2]$.
+The corresponding lattice points is $\ba = d \bp_\perp + \q \bp$ which may or may not be inside the unstable disk defined by $\ba^2 < \bp^2$.
+Now consider the number of lattice points $\ba = k \bq + l \bp$ for given $k$ and arbitrary $l$ that are inside the unstable disk.
+We are going to show that when $(\q(k), d(l))$ is in region I that number is 1, while when $(\q(k), d(l))$ is in region II that number is 2.
+The main observation is that \cref{fig:circles} and the regions it defines are translation invariant by $\pm1$ in the $q$ direction.
+The unstable disk is the disk in the centre.
+Any point in region I in the unstable disk shifted by $\pm 1$ is again in region I, but outside the unstable disk.
+Thus for every $(\q(k), d(k))$ in region I that point is the only lattice point in the unstable disk.
+For region II the situation is more interesting.
+Consider a lattice point $(\q(k), d(k))$ (corresponding to $\ba$) inside region II in the unstable disk, say with $\q < 0$.
+Shifting this lattice point by 1 to the right (corresponding to $\ba + \bp$) it is again in region II, and still inside the unstable disk.
+Similarly for $\q > 0$ and a shift by 1 to the left (corresponding to $\ba - \bp$).
+Thus for every lattice point $(\q(k), d(k))$ inside region II in the unstable disk there are two lattice points inside the unstable disk.